 To speed application performance, the WXC 590 platform can be deployed in a stack configuration that can be licensed up to 155 Mbps and support up to 840 sites.
 It can run on OC-3 links in a 30-client stack configuration supporting up to 420 remote sites, and as a single platform for 45 Mbps links supporting 140 sites.

-For the last year or so, Houston-based Mustang Engineering LP has run the WXC platform from its headquarters to its remote sites throughout the U.S.
+For the last year or so, Houston-based Mustang Engineering LP has run the WXC platform from its headquarters to its remote sites throughout the U.S. and a few international locations.
+The engineering firm first looked at WAN optimization when one remote office was struggling with poor performance and slow response time while trying to access files and services housed in the Houston data center.

 Remote users were having trouble accessing large, computer-aided drafting drawings, said Keith Wingate, Mustang Engineering's network administrator.
 That site was limited to an Internet pipe from headquarters and also had a VPN connection and encryption.
 When that all added up, capacity became a problem.
 That problem was reflected in network performance.